marcossilvestrini/learning-observability/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is for learning about Learning Obserbability.
+This project is for learning about Observability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>